 Another reason for the unusual level of attention on this district attorney’s race is due to controversy that surrounded incumbent DA Seth Williams.

-Williams on charges of bribery and corruption, the latest in a string of legal entanglements to ensnare Democratic politicians in Philadelphia.
-Chaka Fattah, the former U.S. congressman whose area of representation included Penn’s campus, , months before on related charges.
+Williams was recently indicted on charges of bribery and corruption, the latest in a string of legal entanglements to ensnare Democratic politicians in Philadelphia.
+Chaka Fattah, the former U.S. congressman whose area of representation included Penn’s campus, resigned in June, months before he was sentenced to 10 years in jail on related charges.

 In the other major race that took place on Tuesday, incumbent Philadelphia City Controller Alan Butkovitz lost to Rebecca Rhynhart, who served as Mayor Jim Kenney’s chief administrative officer.
-Rhynhart, who from former Pennsylvania Gov. Ed Rendell, will face Republican Mike Tomlinson in the fall.
+Rhynhart, who received an endorsement from former Pennsylvania Gov. Ed Rendell, will face Republican Mike Tomlinson in the fall.